 The Clyfford Still Museum allows visitors the unique experience to understand the legacy of Clyfford Still.
 He had a unique artistic vision and was unwilling to compromise it for money or recognition.
 As he evolved as an artist, Still’s works transitioned from outdoor scenes, people, and machinery to more abstract shapes, colors, and lines to express an idea or feeling.
 He painted on huge canvases to invite viewers to experience and be absorbed by them.
 Still did not name his works because he wanted people to make their own interpretations.

 After the artist’s death in 1980, the Clyfford Still Estate was sealed off from public and scholarly view.
-Still thought the best way to experience his art was by seeing it all in one place and his will stipulated that his estate be given in its entirety to an American city willing to establish a permanent museum dedicated solely to his work, ensuring its survival for exhibition and study.
-In August 2004, the City of Denver, under the leadership of then Mayor John W. Hickenlooper, was selected by Still’s wife, Patricia Still, to receive the substantial Still collection.
-In 2005, Patricia Still also bequeathed to the city her own estate, which included select paintings by her husband as well as his complete archives.
+His will stipulated that his entire collection be given to an American city willing to establish a permanent museum dedicated exclusively to the care and display of his art.
+This guaranteed his work would remain together for people to experience in the way he envisioned: united in one place and without the distraction of other artists’ work.
+Around twenty American cities contended to receive the internationally-renowned Still collection.
+Finally in 2004, Still’s wife, Patricia, chose Denver to receive the collection after then-Mayor John Hickenlooper visited her home and agreed to the will’s stringent terms.
+In 2005, Patricia also bequeathed to the city her own estate, which included select paintings by her husband as well as his complete archives.

 In 2006, the newly formed Clyfford Still Museum secured a parcel of land within Denver’s Civic Center Cultural Complex immediately west of the Denver Art Museum’s then-under-construction Frederic C. Hamilton Building.
 Later that year, the board selected Allied Works Architecture, led by Brad Cloepfil, for the Museum’s design.